Gonanf/Mate-Engine-Linux-Port/README.md

 Note that if you use GNOME, you will need [AppIndicator and KStatusNotifierItem Support extension](https://extensions.gnome.org/extension/615/appindicator-support/) to show tray icon.

+### How to build / compile
+- For security reasons, you need to compile StandaloneFileBrowser plugin manually (just use `make` command under `Mate-Engine-Linux-Port/Plugins/Linux/StandaloneFileBrowser`, then copy `libStandaloneFileBrowser.so` to `Assets/MATE ENGINE - Packages/StandaloneFileBrowser/Plugins/Linux/x86_64`)
+- Then open the project in Unity 6000.2.6f2 and build the player with executable name "MateEngineX.x86_64"

 ### Ported Features & Highlights
 - Model visuals, alarm, screensaver, Chibi mode (they always work, any external libraries are not required for them)
 - Transparent background with cutoff